jasonp000/angry-umbrella/1-one-awesome-astronaut/readme.md

 ## Create a basic AWS instance

-Estimated Duration: 25 minutes
+Estimated Duration: 20-25 minutes

-After getting the above set up, you can create a basic instance in AWS!
+After getting the environment set up, you can create a basic instance in AWS!

 ### Create your first AWS deployment

 We will use Terraform to deploy a new instance to AWS.
-There are a few steps we want to complete, to make sure we maintain a consistent working environment and create our infrastructure.
+There are a few tasks we want to complete, to make sure we maintain a consistent working environment for creating our infrastructure.

 - Task 1: Create a new working directory and initial config
 - Task 2: Deploy an instance with Terraform